Homotopies in Grothendieck fibrations: 2-categorical structure in fibrations

+In this section, we show that, up to isomorphism, the extension of a $\wedgeq$-cloven $\wedgeq$-fibration to a 1D2F given by Theorem~\ref{thm:2cat-psf} does not depend on the chosen $\wedgeq$-cleavage.

+Intuitively, this is rather clear: given any two $\wedgeq$-cleavages, one obtains canonical isomorphisms between the chosen objects of each $\wedgeq$-cleavage, and one could then try and check that under these isomorphisms, all of the constructions involved in the definition of the 1D2F-structure correspond.

-As was pointed out to be by Arpon Raksit, a more satisfying solution to this problem would be to find a ``universal property'' that, given $\fib{C}$, characterizes the resulting 2-category structure on $\B$ uniquely up to isomorphism.
+However, as was pointed out to me by Arpon Raksit, a more satisfying solution to this problem would be to find a ``universal property'' that, given $\fib{C}$, characterizes the resulting 1D2F up to isomorphism.
+Such a universal property was suggested by the anonymous referee, and we carry out the details below.

+The main point here is that a $\wedgeq$-fibration $\fib{C}$ is bound up with its induced 2-categorical structure in the following way: given \emph{any} 1D2F structure on $\fib{C}$, one can canonically associate to each of its 2-cells a $\fib{C}$-homotopy.
+Following the referee's suggestion, we call the original 1D2F \emph{univalent} if this assignment induces an isomorphism of 1D2Fs (importantly, this property can be stated without reference to a fixed cleavage -- see Definition~\ref{defn:univalent}).
+Then the 1D2F structure on $\fib{C}$ from Theorem~\ref{thm:2cat-psf} is the (up to isomorphism) unique univalent 1D2F structure on $\fib{C}$ (see Theorem~\ref{thm:univalent-main-thm} below).

+In fact (still following the referee), we show something stronger (Theorem~\ref{thm:univalent-stronger-version}): that the canonical morphism from a $\wedgeq$-1D2F $\fib{C}$ to the 1D2F structure coming from Theorem~\ref{thm:2cat-psf} is universal among morphisms to univalent 1D2Fs.
+We note that this is similar to the universal property of the ``extensional collapse'' of a posetal fibration defined in \cite[p.~214]{jacobscatlogic} and \cite[Section~5]{maietti-rosolini-elementary-completion}, in which the notion of equality in the base category is forced to agree with that given by the fibration.

+This leads to a second universal property of the 1D2F structure on a $\wedgeq$-fibration (Corollary~\ref{cor:univalent-other-universal-property}) which does not make any reference to univalent $\wedgeq$-1D2Fs.